Inclusion: working-class whites

 WHAT HAS GONE WRONG FOR WORKING-CLASS WHITES?

-White Americans without a college degree don’t appear to have lost much, if any, ground relative to college graduates (of all races) when it comes to likelihood of being employed, perceived job security, job satisfaction, having a higher standard of living than one’s parents, optimism about future improvements in one’s standard of living, or satisfaction with taxes.
+White Americans without a four-year college degree don’t appear to have lost much, if any, ground relative to college graduates (of all races) when it comes to likelihood of being employed, perceived job security, job satisfaction, having a higher standard of living than one’s parents, optimism about future improvements in one’s standard of living, or satisfaction with taxes.
 They have, however, experienced stagnant wages and household incomes, with the result that they’ve fallen farther behind those with a college degree.

 Marriage has declined more for non-college-degree whites.
 Their likelihood of dying in middle age has increased.
 More of them say they aren’t very happy, and that their mental health has been not good every day during the past month.
 And quite a few seemingly feel so frustrated with the status quo that they were willing to vote for Donald Trump for president.